 Turner syndrome also can cause problems with many other parts of your daughter's body.
 Her aorta—the major blood vessel that takes blood from the heart to the body—may become narrow.
 This can raise blood pressure.
 Turner syndrome also can cause kidney problems, osteoporosis, diabetes, and a lack of thyroid hormone.

 Turner syndrome is not usually passed down in families.
 It happens by chance.
 Sometimes a test done while a women is pregnant (an amniocentesis) shows that a baby will be born with Turner syndrome.

-Many of the problems that Turner syndrome causes can be treated.
-Estrogen and growth hormone can help girls with Turner syndrome to develop more normally.
-For example, estrogen can help girls develop breasts.
+Estrogen and growth hormone can help girls with Turner syndrome to develop at the time of puberty.
+Estrogen can help girls develop breasts.
 Growth hormone helps them grow in height.
-However, women with this condition usually cannot become pregnant on their own.
-But they may be able to have a baby with an egg from another woman.
+But women with this condition usually can't become pregnant without medical help.
+They may be able to have a baby with an egg from another woman.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.